amar-thodupunoori/Fetch-Flask-App/README.md

-# Fetch-Flask-App
-# Receipt Count Prediction App
+# Receipt Count Prediction Web App

-This Flask web application predicts monthly receipt counts for the year 2022 based on historical data.
-It includes user interaction and visualizations using Plotly.
+This web application predicts monthly receipt counts for the year 2022 based on historical data.
+It uses Flask for the backend, Plotly for interactive visualizations, and various Python libraries for data processing.

 ## Getting Started